-- i.
-As the basis for its decision to approve, conditionally approve, or deny the proposed subdivision the governing body shall issue written findings of fact based upon 76-3-620, MCA that discuss and weigh the proposed subdivision's compliance with the above subsections.
+- I. As the basis for its decision to approve, conditionally approve, or deny the proposed subdivision the governing body shall issue written findings of fact based upon 76-3-620, MCA that discuss and weigh the proposed subdivision's compliance with the above subsections.
 Findings of fact by the governing body concerning whether the development of the proposed subdivision meets the requirements of this regulations must be based on the entire record.
-The governing body's findings of fact must be sustained unless they are arbitrary, capricious, or unlawful. - ii.
-When the governing body approves, denies, or conditionally approves the proposed subdivision, it shall within 30 working days following the oral decision send the subdivider a letter, with the appropriate signature, and make the letter available to the public.
-The letter shall:
+The governing body's findings of fact must be sustained unless they are arbitrary, capricious, or unlawful. - II.
+When the governing body approves, denies, or conditionally approves the proposed subdivision, it shall within thirty (30) working days following the oral decision send the subdivider a letter, with the appropriate signature, and make the letter available to the public.
+The letter shall: - 1. contain information regarding the appeal process for the denial or imposition of conditions; - 2. identify the regulations and statutes that are used in reaching the decision to approve, deny, or impose conditions and explain how they apply to the basis of the decision; - 3. provide the facts and conclusions that the governing body relied upon in making the decision and reference documents, testimony, or other materials that form the basis of the decision; - 4. identifies the conditions that apply to the preliminary plat approval and that must be satisfied before the final plat may be approved; and

-- A. contain information regarding the appeal process for the denial or imposition of conditions; - B. identify the regulations and statutes that are used in reaching the decision to approve, deny, or impose conditions and explain how they apply to the basis of the decision; - C. provide the facts and conclusions that the governing body relied upon in making the decision and reference documents, testimony, or other materials that form the basis of the decision; - D. identifies the conditions that apply to the preliminary plat approval and that must be satisfied before the final plat may be approved; and - E. each condition required for subdivision approval must identify a specific, documentable, and clearly defined purpose or objective related to the primary criteria set forth in the review criteria found in 76-3-608(3) MCA; and - F. set forth the time limit for approval, pursuant to Subsection (f) below.
+- 5. each condition required for subdivision approval must identify a specific, documentable, and clearly defined purpose or objective related to the primary criteria set forth in the review criteria found in 76-3-608(3) MCA; and - 6. set forth the time limit for approval, pursuant to Subsection (F) below.

-f.
-Subdivision Application and Preliminary Plat Approval Period
+F. Subdivision Application and Preliminary Plat Approval Period

-- i.
-Upon approval or conditional approval of the preliminary plat, the governing body shall provide the subdivider with a dated and signed statement of approval.
-The approval shall be in force for no more than three calendar years. - A. At least 30 days prior to the expiration of the preliminary plat approval, the governing body may, at the request of the subdivider, extend the approval for a mutually agreed-upon period of time.
+- I. Upon approval or conditional approval of the preliminary plat, the governing body shall provide the subdivider with a dated and signed statement of approval.
+The approval shall be in force for no more than three calendar years.
+Section 76-3-610, MCA. - 1.
+At least thirty (30) days prior to the expiration of the preliminary plat approval, the governing body may, at the request of the subdivider, extend the approval for a mutually agreed-upon period of time.
 Any mutual agreed-upon extension must be in writing and dated and signed by the members of the governing body and the subdivider or the subdivider's agent.
-The governing body may issue more than one extension. - B. The governing body may extend the approval for more than one year if that approval period is included as a specific condition of a written subdivision improvements agreement between the governing body and the subdivider, provided for in Section II-B-4. - ii.
-After the application and preliminary plat are approved, the governing body may not impose any additional conditions as a prerequisite to final plat approval unless the preliminary plat approval expires. - iii.
+The governing body may issue more than one extension. - 2.
+The governing body may extend the approval for more than one (1) year if that approval period is included as a specific condition of a written subdivision improvements agreement between the governing body and the subdivider, provided for in Section 2(b)(iv). - II.
+After the application and preliminary plat are approved, the governing body may not impose any additional conditions as a prerequisite to final plat approval unless the preliminary plat approval expires.
+Section 76-3-610(2), MCA. - III.
 The governing body may withdraw approval or conditional approval of an application and preliminary plat if it determines that information provided by the subdivider, and upon which the approval or conditional approval was based, is inaccurate.

-III-A-8.
+3(a)(viii).
 First Minor Subdivision Final Plat

-The final plat must include the contents and be submitted and reviewed in accordance with the appropriate requirements contained in Section II-B, Final Plats.
+The final plat must include the contents and be submitted and reviewed in accordance with the appropriate requirements contained in Section 2(b), Final Plats.